jiz17043/jiz17043.github.io/README.md

 2. Push to a GitHub repo named `username.github.io`
 3. Enable GitHub Pages from repo Settings > Pages

-Made with ❤️ by Your Name.
+Made with ❤️ by Jintao Zhang.